 Seek immediate medical help if pain is accompanied by other worrisome signs and symptoms, including:

 Abdominal pain has many potential causes.
 The most common causes — such as gas pains, indigestion or a pulled muscle — usually aren't serious.
-Other conditions may require more-urgent medical attention.
+Other conditions may require urgent medical attention.

 While the location and pattern of abdominal pain can provide important clues, its time course is particularly useful when determining its cause.

-Acute abdominal pain develops, and often resolves, over a few hours to a few days.
-Chronic abdominal pain may be intermittent, or episodic, meaning it may come and go.
+Acute abdominal pain develops and often resolves over a few hours to a few days.
+Chronic abdominal pain may be intermittent (episodic), meaning it may come and go.
 This type of pain may be present for weeks to months, or even years.
-Some conditions cause progressive pain, which steadily gets worse over time.
+Some chronic conditions cause progressive pain, which steadily gets worse over time.